-As the Director of Foster Community, you can find Chelsy, engaging communities, raising awareness surrounding the needs of families within the child welfare system, and building relationships with amazing organizations that are serving the foster care and adoption community.
-Chelsy is most passionate about seeing the child welfare system transformed by enhancing community support.
-With the rates of disproportionality steadily increasing, she wants to be a part of making the change so children can stay as close to home as possible.
+As the Foster Community Manager, you can find Cristal, engaging communities, raising awareness surrounding the needs of families within the child welfare system, and building relationships with amazing organizations that are serving the foster care and adoption community.
+Cristal is most passionate about the Foster Community Mission to support communities and strengthen families.
+Cristal is most excited to rally the community to support foster families and to get more people licensed in Central Texas!

 When Cristal is not working, she spends a lot of time with her cat Leo, her friends, and most importantly her family.
 Cristal moved to Austin over two years ago and still enjoys seeing what this great city has to offer.
 She enjoys going on hikes, trying new coffee shops, and trying different foods at any restaurant.
 As a Social Worker, Cristal lives by the Social Work Core Values and is very passionate about the work she does.
 She is excited to be back in the child welfare space and to support foster parents and caregivers and to make a difference in the community.

 MAKE A DIFFERENCE

 Look at these stories and know what a difference it makes to be a service volunteer, an emergency placement home, or a long-term foster home for a child in need.

 As a youth formerly in foster care, Alexandria expresses why volunteers can make a huge difference in a child’s life.

 The Settlement Home for Children - Foster Adoption Program Director

 Our Partner organizations see first-hand the need for more volunteers and foster families in Central Texas.
 There are so many ways you can help.